evert/evert.github.com/_posts/2017/2017-04-03-rest-embedding-hal-http2.md

 location: "Stafford St, Toronto, ON, CA"
 geo: [43.643724, -79.411468]
 ---

+**Please note: Recently
+browsers moved to deprecated and remove HTTP/2 Push from the Web Platform, making some of the ideas in this POST no longer relevant.
+See [Push is Dead][10] for some more information.**

 When looking at REST, the underlying theory, and various interpretations and even HTTP, you'll find that REST is about singular resources and transferring